dwarvesf/playground/_memo/finite-state-machine.md

     If there is an error while making the request or parsing the data, we transition to an “error” state.
 ```

-error: We show an error message and display the fetch-data button.
+`error`: We show an error message and display the fetch-data button.

 This state accepts one action:

-retry: When the user clicks the retry button, we fire the request again and transition the machine to the “fetching” state.
+`retry`: when the user clicks the retry button, we fire the request again and transition the machine to the “fetching” state.

 ![](assets/finite-state-machine_b5d7d35ae8b3b4cbd6c0c9d8589d4dae_md5.webp)